- Is it safe to eat mango during pregnancy?

 How Many Mangoes Can You Consume When Pregnant?

 It is best to consume no more than one mango a day.
 Also, include mangoes only if your doctor asks you to increase your calorie intake.
-A 100g serving of mango contains about 13.66 g sugar (2), which makes excessive mango consumption during pregnancy a bad idea.
+A 100g serving of mango contains about 13.66 g sugar (2), which makes excessive mango consumption during pregnancy a bad idea, especially if you have issues with gestational diabetes.

 Besides sugar, mangoes have several other nutrients that make it a safe food for pregnant women.